col-mustang/AI-Assisted-data-processing-EDA-and-graphing/README.md

-## AI_Course_Project_3_Team_1
+# AI_Course_Project_3_Team_1

-AI Assisted data processing, EDA and graphing
+## AI Assisted Data Processing, EDA, and Graphing

 ## Introduction

 Welcome to our project repository!
 This project aims to create a user-friendly, web-based application that facilitates automatic generation of custom graphs for any given tabular dataset through simple voice commands or text prompts.
 This technology will enable users to engage with data analysis in a more intuitive and efficient manner, significantly reducing the manual effort involved in data processing.
-Our focus has been on [mention the broad technology or approach used, like machine learning, NLP, etc.] to achieve [specific objectives or outcomes].
+Our focus has been on machine learning and natural language processing (NLP) to achieve seamless data visualization and interaction.

 ## Table of Contents